IIIF/api/source/api/presentation/3.0/index.md

 }
 ```

 Any additional fields beyond those defined in this specification or the Web Annotation Data Model _SHOULD_ be mapped to RDF predicates using further context documents.
 These extensions _SHOULD_ be added to the top level `@context` field, and _MUST_ be added before the above contexts.
-The JSON-LD 1.1 functionality of type and predicate specific context definitions, known as [scoped contexts][json-ld-scoped-contexts], _MUST_ be used to minimize cross-extension collisions.
+The JSON-LD 1.1 functionality of predicate specific context definitions, known as [scoped contexts][json-ld-scoped-contexts], _MUST_ be used to minimize cross-extension collisions.

 The JSON representation _MUST NOT_ include the `@graph` key at the top level.
 This key might be created when serializing directly from RDF data using the JSON-LD 1.0 compaction algorithm.
 Instead, JSON-LD framing and/or custom code should be used to ensure the structure of the document is as described by this specification.